availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

 ## Software Engineering/Architecture

-These followig design princples and patterns were adopted early and played a critical role in our incremental improvement of the conflation system over time.
+These following design princples and patterns were adopted early and played a critical role in our incremental improvement of the conflation system over time.
 They facilitate experimentation, analysis, and continuous improvement of the of system.
 Their importance to the final product is just as important as the algorithms employed.